Autodesk-Forge/forge-createfamily-revit/CreateWindow/README.md

         }
 ```

-- Step: Update the method **WindowWizard.RunWizard()** as follow to use the different way for parameter collection:
+- Update the method **WindowWizard.RunWizard()** as follow to use the different way for parameter collection:
 ```
         public bool RunWizard()
         {